sumdog/jekyll-multisite/README.md

 * Watching and dynamic updating of changed to the `_shared` directory doesn't currently work
 * `_shared` must be one directory below (../) the source for each website.
 * If you have something in both the site source and the shared source, the shared will overwrite what is in the site source
 * I had to monkey patch the pagination plugin to work with this setup.
+This gem auto-detects if you have jekyll-pagination and applies the patch if needed.
 You may have to adjust other plugins for multi-site support
 * The shared output is actually generated in `_site` and moved after generation is complete
 * This entire plugin is very hacky and does some interesting stuff under the hood to get multi-site working.
 * Only tested on Jekyll 3.0.1.
 Other versions will most likely not work.